-- Ask the students to fill in the missing words: - Henry V is a King. - Bardolph is a friend. - If necessary, provide them with a word mat or resources to find exciting and interesting words to use. - You could put these on display and use them in your rehearsal rooms when preparing for your performance of the play. - Add these completed sentences to the classroom display, if appropriate for students.
+- o Macbeth is a \\\\\ soldier. - If necessary, provide them with a word mat or resources to find exciting and interesting words to use. - You could put these on display and use them in your rehearsal rooms when preparing for your performance of the play. - o Add these completed sentences to the classroom display, if appropriate for students.